phillbush/xnotify/README.md

 ## Running XNotify

-XNotify receives as input a notification specification where each line is a notification entry.
+XNotify receives as input one line per notification.
 Each line is made out of a notification title and a notification body separated by any number of tabs.
-Lines without title are ignored.
+Lines without a title are ignored.

 The following is an example of how to run XNotify